-Meaningful engagement with our communities and Indigenous groups is built on trust and understanding.
+Meaningful engagement with local and Indigenous communities is built on trust and understanding.

 We believe transparent and sustained dialogue is not only a fundamental element of our long-term success, it is simply the right thing to do.

 Contributing positively to the overall health and economic resiliency of the communities in which we live and operate is important to us.
 Our approach is grounded in one of our core values – Integrity, Trust and Accountability.

 At Keyera, this means understanding the interests and perspectives of our stakeholders and ensuring we deliver on our commitments to them.

 Our engagement with community stakeholders is centered around three key pillars: (i) promote meaningful dialogue and engagement; (ii) enhance economic and social wellbeing; and (iii) invest in communities to build capacity and resilience.